Businesses Reducing Impact on the Environment (BRITE) Program

 - The specialist may determine if additional specialized environmental assessments are needed.

-- For example, the specialist may coordinate with a utility assessment consultant on your behalf to conduct a more thorough energy or water assessment.
-These assessments will be conducted at no cost to you.
+- For example, the specialist may coordinate with a utility assessment consultant on behalf of the business to conduct a more thorough energy or water assessment.
+These assessments will be conducted at no cost to the business.

 Step 4 – Specialist Consultation to Review Recommendations

-- The environmental specialist will collect all assessment reports and break down results into an easy-to-read final report for your business.
-The environmental specialist will walk you through each recommendation, including potential costs and cost savings, and will consult with you on the best way to complete each item.
+- The environmental specialist will collect all assessment reports and break down results into an easy-to-read final report for the business.
+The environmental specialist will walk the business owner through each recommendation, including potential costs and cost savings, and will consult with the owner on the best way to complete each item.

 Step 5 - Business Owner Selects Recommendations

-- After consulting with the specialist, you choose which recommended practices you're interested in moving forward with.
+- After consulting with the specialist, the business owner will choose which recommended practices they are interested in moving forward with.

-- If you would like to apply to the BRITE Grant, you must agree to use grant awards toward the recommendations identified during the assessment.
+- If the owner would like to apply to the BRITE Grant, they must agree to use grant awards toward the recommendations identified during the assessment.